colburncodes/sndrsc/src/content/blog/beginners-guide-with-clerk-auth.md

 # Getting Started with Next.js Authentication Using Clerk

-Authenticatin is a crucial aspect of modern development, but implementing it securely can be challenging.
+Authentication is a crucial aspect of modern development, but implementing it securely can be challenging.
 Here is Clerk - a powerful authentication and user management solution that seamlessly integrates with Next.js.
 In this guide, I walk through setting up Clerk in a Next.js application and explore its key features.